MarlonMontenegro/event_manager/README.md

 ## Exercise

-In this tutorial, I will assist a non-profit organization focused on political activism.
+This is a tutorial from The Odin Project's Ruby on Rails path.
+In this tutorial, you will learn to assist a non-profit organization focused on political activism.
 Your task is to engage event attendees by finding their government representatives based on zip codes.

 ## What I've Learned